Teckk2/hydeout/_posts/2018-01-10-Infosec-Interview_Questions_Part-2.md

     <br><font color="red">root@kali</font>:<font color="RoyalBlue">~/Desktop</font># nmap –data-length 25 192.168.1.50

   *  <font color="Black">7)	Scan with Random Order:-</font>
-    In this technique you can scan a number of hosts in random order and not sequential.The command that you use to instruct Nmap to scan for host in random order is –randomize-hosts.This technique combined with slow timing options in nmap command can be very effective when you don’t want to alert firewalls.
+    * In this technique you can scan a number of hosts in random order and not sequential.The command that you use to instruct Nmap to scan for host in random order is –randomize-hosts.
+    * This technique combined with slow timing options in nmap command can be very effective when you don’t want to alert firewalls.
     <br><font color="red">root@kali</font>:<font color="RoyalBlue">~/Desktop</font># nmap –randomize-hosts 192.168.1.50-80

   * <font color="Black">8)	MAC Address Spoofing:-</font>